UsabilityEngineering/ux-portfolio-jpawek/j01/README.md

 Notice that there is a complete lack of analog buttons on the dashboard.
 In fact, it is so minimalist that even the A/C vents are tucked away and hidden, making them impossible to adjust physically.

-The control features that would typically be found in the cabin are instead integrated in the central screen which acts as a display for the speedometer, navigation, radio and music controls, A/C settings, drive mode and autopilot status, and quite a bit more.
+The control features that would typically be found in the cabin are instead integrated in the central screen which acts as a display for the speedometer, navigation, radio and music controls, A/C settings, current drive mode, autopilot status, and quite a bit more.